tradingview/lightweight-charts/docs/timescale.md

 });
 ```

-## Timescale API
+## Time scale API

 ### scrollPosition()

-Returns a distance from the right edge of the timescale to the latest bar of series, measured in bars.
+Returns a distance from the right edge of the time scale to the latest bar of the series, measured in bars.

 ```javascript
 chart.timeScale().scrollPosition();